 We knew that she wanted to be cremated and desired a small intimate celebration of life.
 However, as she was the first significant loss our family had ever experienced, we had little knowledge of who to go to for cremation and funeral services.
 We didn’t know who we could trust, let alone afford.

-In Canada, the average direct cremation costs approximately $5,000, which to many families (mine included) is an exorbitant amount of money to have to spend in the wake of an unexpected loss, especially given that the $5,000 price tag doesn’t include any sort of memorial, funeral, or send-off.
+In Canada, the average direct cremation costs approximately $5,000.
+To many families (mine included), this is an exorbitant amount of money to have to spend in the wake of an unexpected loss, especially given that the $5,000 price tag doesn’t include any sort of memorial, funeral, or send-off.

-As it turns out, there are funeral homes that do allow you to pre-plan and pre-pay for a cremation, one of them being Eirene Cremations.
-By using a service such as Eirene to pre-pay for your cremation as part of your estate planning process, you can ensure that your loved ones are protected from added stress during a time when they should be focused on sharing memories, celebrating your life and grieving.
+As it turns out, there are funeral homes that do allow you to pre-plan and pre-pay for a cremation, one of them being Viive Trusted Partner Eirene Cremations.
+By using a service such as Eirene to pre-pay for your cremation as part of your Estate Planning process, you can ensure that your loved ones are protected from added stress during a time when they should be focused on sharing memories, celebrating your life and grieving.

 When you pre-arrange and pre-pay for a cremation, the money you set aside is paid directly to the funeral provider for the package price you locked in upon signing.
 Any leftover funds are then handed over to your designated beneficiaries.